yony64/Hello-world/README.md

 # Hello-world
-this is my first repository
+This is my first repository.

-I am just starting out on GitHub
+I am just starting out on GitHub.
 I'm no expert yet!
 But I'll get there!